coreui/coreui-free-bootstrap-admin-template/README.md

 - Bootstrap 4
 - jQuery

-Can be used inside [Backpack for Laravel 4](https://backpackforlaravel.com) (due July 2019), or outside of it.
+Can be used inside [Backpack for Laravel v4](https://backpackforlaravel.com) (due July 2019), or outside of it.

 ![Demo Dashboard view of BackStrap Free HTML Template for Admin Panels](https://backpackforlaravel.com/uploads/v4/backpack4ui.jpg)

 ## Preview

-// TODO: link soon
+You can see all page components on [backstrap.net](https://backstrap.net)

 ## How to Use